mwdavisii/nyx/readme.md

 ├─── id_ed25519.age files  # Example encrypted file
 ```

+* Not that if the repository is private and you're using sudo, it will be looking for the github ssh key in the `/root/.ssh` directory and not your user directory.

 ### WSL2 Installation

 1. Make sure you have WSL enabled and installed.
 [Click here if you need help setting up basic WSL2.](https://learn.microsoft.com/en-us/windows/wsl/install)